Rectaflex: Worlds first PP SLR:

 1957: Production of new prototypes 40000 series in Rome.
 Only 12 produced.

-is based on Marco Antonettos very detailed book "Rectaflex- The Magic Reflex" of 2002.
+information is based on Marco Antonettos very detailed book "Rectaflex- The Magic Reflex" of 2002.

-The Rectaflex features a rapid return mirror - RRM - that follows the movement of the shutter release button, finder going gradually black as you press
+The Rectaflex features a rapid return mirror - RRM - that follows the movement of the shutter release button, finder going gradually black

-up to produce for them, like Angenieux, Berthiot, Royer, Schneider, Kilfitt, Carl Zeiss Jena, Dallmeyer, Old Delft.
+companies qued up to produce for them, like Angenieux, Berthiot, Royer, Schneider, Kilfitt, Carl Zeiss Jena, Dallmeyer, Old Delft.
 Rectaflex then rebuilt them to fit their own mount.

-Some West German camera producers, like Leitz, would not deliver lenses, as they
+Some West German camera producers, like Leitz, would not deliver

-soon saw the italians as hard competitors to their own cameras.
+lenses, as they soon saw the italians as hard competitors to their own cameras.
 Would Ferrari ever deliver motors to Mercedes?

 A sketch of the final Rectaflex construction.